DeanoBurrito/northport/docs/kernel/SystemCallList.md

 ### Returns:
 - `arg0`: bits 31:0 are the event type, bits 63:32 are the data length.
+- `arg1`: contains an event associated with the handle if appropriate (ipc, file, etc ...), otherwise ignored.
 - All other return values should be ignored.

 ### Notes: